Ap Calculus Bc Unit 10 Progress Check Mcq Part A

 • Forgetting the Chain Rule: When finding derivatives of composite functions, remember to apply the chain rule.
 This is particularly important when dealing with parametric and polar equations.

-• Not Eliminating the Parameter Correctly: When eliminating the parameter in parametric equations, ensure that you solve for t correctly and substitute it into the other equation.
+• Not Eliminating the Parameter Correctly: When eliminating the parameter in parametric equations, check that you solve for t correctly and substitute it into the other equation.

 • Confusing Polar and Cartesian Coordinates: Be careful when converting between polar and Cartesian coordinates.
 Make sure you are using the correct relationships.